 Problem

-Multiple users have reported that Fedora 43 KDE sometimes boots to a black screen.
+Multiple users have reported that Fedora 43 KDE sometimes boots to a black screen, instead of a login screen (SDDM).

 Cause

-This seems to be a problem with handoff from ‘plymouth’ (the component that displays a graphical boot process) to ‘sddm’ (the login manager used on KDE).
-The fact that it only affects some users/systems suggests that there’s a race or timing issue involved.
+- There seems to be a race condition when performing a handoff from ‘plymouth’ (the component that displays a graphical boot process) to ‘sddm’ (the login manager used on KDE).
 Most people seem to be running AMD iGPUs, but we have some reports with other GPUs as well.

 Related Issues